NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

         Algoprudence (AA:2023:02) Risk Profiling for Social Welfare Reexamination
       intro: >
-        The commission judges that algorithmic risk profiling can be used under strict conditions for sampling residents receiving social welfare for re-examination.
+        The advice commission judges that algorithmic risk profiling can be used under strict conditions for sampling residents receiving social welfare for re-examination.
 The aim of re-examination is a leading factor in judging profiling criteria.
       link: /algoprudence
       image: /images/algoprudence/AA202302/AA202302A_cover_EN.png
       date: 29-11-2023